anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 with "lunarNic" (note the lowercase "ic" in "Nic") would not be allowed.

-The [@!RFC7480] ABNF "name" rule referenced JSON Names, where there was no requirement to include the suffix for JSON members, and Section 2.1 of [@!RFC9083] included the language “JSON responses SHOULD have member names prefixed with a short identifier followed by an underscore followed by a meaningful name”.
-This contradiction led to the use of a Bare Extension Identifier, where a JSON member uses the extension identifier without the use of an underscore followed by a meaningful name.
+The [@!RFC7480] ABNF "name" rule referenced JSON names, where there was no requirement to include the suffix for JSON members, and Section 2.1 of [@!RFC9083] included the language “JSON responses SHOULD have member names prefixed with a short identifier followed by an underscore followed by a meaningful name”.
+This contradiction led to the use of a bare extension identifier, where a JSON member uses the extension identifier without the use of an underscore followed by a meaningful name.
 That is, the extension identifier is used "bare" and not appended with an underscore character and subsequent names.